BMO Alto

 As Alto was a completely new site and the main BMO brand had low brand recognition among American customers, the content strategist and I wanted to keep things simple and focus on educating customers about BMO Alto and the features of its 2 deposit accounts.

-I developed a sitemap to visualize the scope and help me identify any gaps in my understanding of the project, such as;
+I developed a sitemap to visualize the scope and help me work through the gaps in my understanding such as:

 Discovery